planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 Offered a prize?
 Embroiled in a mystery?
 This helps them come up with motives related to the situation.

-Many groups find **Safety Tools** help avoid unfun or traumatic subjects.
-These are rapidly evolving techniques, so search for the one currently best for your group.
+Many of the old Pulp adventure stories that inspired the genre have just *god-awful* notions on topics like race and sex.
+Thankfully, **Safety Tools** help to avoid unfun or traumatic subjects.
+These are rapidly evolving, so search for the best current technique for your group.

 If there is time left, start up a short introduction scenario!